bertrammueller/learn-black-scholes/README.md

 # learn-black-scholes
+Proof of concept to show that neural nets can learn black-scholes model for a sub-space of input parameters.

 Run generate_training_data.py with number of samples as command line argument.
 Running this with 1e6 samples takes some time and results in 50MB of numpy binary data files.